 - Analyze your search performance and user behavior

-Only by working hard and making your site the most stunning, zippy and useful website for your target market will you one day exclaim with glee “I found my WordPress site on Google!”.
+Only by working hard and making your site the most stunning, zippy, and helpful website for your target market will you one day exclaim with glee, “I found my WordPress site on Google!”.

 At your service,